Library Services for Visitors and Guests

 The library catalog and scores of databases and other online resources are available on campus and via the Internet.
 Most of these resources require a personal library login and password.
 Visitors and registered courtesy-card users are eligible to use some of these electronic resources on campus, but most resources are limited to current DTS faculty, students and staff.
-Additional explanation is available at the restricted resources login screen and at the visitors/guests resources page.

 Borrowing Privileges.
 Loans and Renewals

 The library allows registered courtesy-card users in good standing to borrow materials.
 Some materials, however, such as reference books and periodicals, are non-circulating and never leave the building.
 Loans must be properly recorded against the borrower's account before materials can be removed from the building.
 Circulation staff process all borrowing transactions.
 All borrowed items must be returned to the circulation desk on or before the date due.
 Regular books and other sturdy items may be returned after hours in the overnight book drop near the main entrance.
 Borrowers with overdue materials are subject to fines, and long overdue materials will be declared lost and the borrower invoiced.
 See House Rules for loan periods, renewal rules, and other details.